Iuheii/malabar/specs/malabar-protocol.md

 ## 2.2.
 Transports

-A peer MUST support TCP and WebSocket as the underlying transports.
-The reason WebSocket must be supported is because browsers can't make p2p requests over TCP.
+A peer MUST support TCP as the underlying transport.
 In addition, a peer MAY support any number of additional transports.

 ## 2.3.
 Ambient Discovery